List of author's articles

 Waffen SS Muslim Divisions

-Heinrich Himmler's ambition to create the greatest possible private armed forces brought a large number of foreign troops into the Waffen SS.
-Muslim divisions were definitely among the most bizarre of them.
-Bosnian and Kosovo Muslim volunteers did not excel in morale or fighting qualities.
-On the other hand, in a short period of their deployment, especially in the anti-guerrilla battles in the Balkans, they gained a reputation as the most brutal war criminals.
-The Muslim divisions of the SS Weapons eventually disappeared due to massive desertions rather than combat losses.
+Heinrich Himmler's ambition to create the largest possible private conscription force brought a large number of foreign troops into the ranks of the Waffen SS.
+Among the most bizarre of these were certainly the Muslim divisions.
+The Bosnian and Kosovar Muslim volunteers did not excel in morale or fighting qualities.
+But in the short time they were deployed, especially in the anti-Partisan fighting in the Balkans, they earned a reputation as the most brutal of war criminals.
+The Muslim divisions of the SS Arms eventually disappeared due to massive desertions rather than combat losses.

 Walter Model